Pedagogies and Evidence-Based Teaching Practices

 - Universal Design for Learning guide and What is Universal Design for Learning (UDL)?, AHEAD (video, 2:52): Universal Design for Learning is a framework which helps faculty

-design courses for a diverse group of students.
-If you can provide students with a
+design courses for a wide group of students.
+If you can provide students with a flexible

 - Lexicon of Academic Innovation, Steven Mintz, Inside Higher Ed: Heard about an approach, but not sure what it means?
 Start here!